 A balance transfer can help you pay off your card balance faster and save you a significant amount of money in interest.

-When you’re seeking a small amount of cash you could use for immediate expenses, you can go to a licensed moneylender for personal loans in Singapore.
+When you’re seeking a small amount of cash you could use for immediate expenses, you can go to a financial institutions for personal loans in Singapore.

-Interest rate and loan tenor will vary for each lender, and the same can be said for their requirements.
-Shop around with different lenders to see which terms work for you.
+Interest rate and loan tenor will vary for each financial institution, and the same can be said for their requirements.
+Shop around with different financial institutions to see which terms work for you.

 The Factors to Consider When Shopping for Foreigner Loans